stack-rs/rattan/guide/src/ref/packet-log.md

 python scripts/log_converter.py ./packet.rtl ./output
 ```

-The path to input and output files are the same as those for `rattan convert`.
+The paths to input and output files are the same as those for `rattan convert`.

-The behaviour of the python script is basically the same as `rattan convert`, except for that the output path prefix
+The behaviour of the python script is basically the same as `rattan convert`,
-is not optional.
+except for that the output path prefix is not optional.

 ## Specification

 ### Raw file

 A `.raw` file is an unstructed binary file.
-Currently, the headers recorded in `raw-tcp` and `raw-ip` modes are directly written into the `.raw` file continuously,
+Currently, the headers recorded
+in `raw-tcp` and `raw-ip` modes are directly written into the `.raw` file continuously,
 without any padding, header or index.
-The file is considered as a byte buffer, that a slice in it can be indexed by the
+The file is considered as a byte buffer, that a slice (starts from `offset` Bytes since
+the head of the file and ends at `offset` + `length` ),
-pair (`offset`, `length`).
+in it can be indexed by the pair (`offset`, `length`).

 ### Log entry file